-"New Hampshire's economic future depends on early investment in our kids," said NIEER Director Steve Barnett.
-"Ensuring that every child has access to high-quality preschool can help pave the way for their success in school, on the job, and in New Hampshire communities," he said.
+"Tennessee's economic future depends on early investment in our kids," said NIEER Director Steve Barnett.
+"Ensuring that every child has access to high-quality preschool can help to pave the way for their success in school, on the job, and in Tennessee communities.
+Our children, their families, and our state depend on it."